İdil Biret: Musical career

-Idil Biret has played in cycles the complete piano works of Beethoven and Brahms.
+Biret has played in cycles the complete piano works of Beethoven and Brahms.
 In the 1980s she performed in two series of concerts Beethoven’s 32 sonatas and the piano transcription (Liszt) of all the 9 Symphonies, the latter broadcast live by Radio France.
 In the 1990s she played Beethoven’s five Piano Concertos, the Choral Fantasia and the Triple Concerto in five concerts.
 In 1997 she played all the solo piano works of Brahms in a series of five recitals in Germany during the composer’s centennial anniversary.